SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 ## Day-to-day working and data traffic

-New technologies for facilitating **data traffic**, like 5G, comes with a massive growth of data consumption.
+New technologies for facilitating **data traffic**, like 5G, come with a massive growth of data consumption.
 In terms of impact, the rule of thumb for least energy intensive to most would be: Wired connection > Wifi > 3G > 4G > 5G.
 A poor internet connection has a better carbon footprint than a strong one.

 For example, let’s imagine you use a smartphone for one hour and you stream something in HD quality.
 With a “low” Wifi connection you might need 4g CO2 in total, with a “high” Wifi connection you might need 10g CO2 in total.
 Source: https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines

 Best practice around **emailing**, especially storage, remains a subject of debate, and we invite perspectives and evidence to inform future editions of the toolkit.
 You can minimise the impact of emails by following a few simple rules.
 First, avoid integrating an image footer as a signature in your emails.
 (Consider communicating to your teammates the environmental cost of including images, such an institutional logo, in email signatures).
 Second, avoid emailing large groups of people unless it is necessary.

 Emails are stored as long as they are in your inbox or in subfolders of your inbox, so some savings may be made by clearing out your inbox regularly.
 You can prioritise emails with attached files (a regular email weighs 4g CO2, and an email with a photo 50g CO2).
 There is a small energy cost associated with deleting emails; our current understanding is that this is typically outweighed by the benefit, although such trade-offs are one reason the benefits are difficult to estimate.

 **Sharing files**.
-You might think about using a download link (e.g. provided by a cloud storage) to share documents instead of sending them via e-mail.
+You might think about using a download link (e.g. provided by Cloud storage) to share documents instead of sending them via e-mail.
 It is advisable to use online documents especially when: 1) the shared document has a large file size, 2) you have a high number of recipients.

 **Documents stored in cloud or network drives** require traffic for saving files and synchronisation.
 Network drives usually synchronise file-by-file, which means each change will result in uploading the document completely again.
 Especially when editing large files, you might consider copying them once to your local drive, editing there and then copying the edited version back when you are finished.
 Most cloud solutions only require traffic for the modified parts of a file.
 On the backend, cloud storages usually synchronise automatically on every modification.
 You can disable the client temporarily or turn on cloud synchronisation only when you need it in order to save energy from additional, superfluous traffic.
 Generally, saving the document less often will reduce energy consumption if you edit remotely stored documents.